AndreasZeijlon/AndreasZeijlon.github.io/index.md

 ### [Trainiary - Your digital training diary](https://trainiary.herokuapp.com)

-This is a web-based training diary where you can add workouts to a calender and see statistics over your training.
-Developed in Angular (Frontend) and Django (Backend) utilizing the Django REST framework.
+This is a [web-based](https://trainiary.herokuapp.com) training diary where you can add workouts to a calender and see statistics over your training.
+Developed in Angular (Frontend) and Django (Backend) utilizing the Django REST framework and PostgreSQL as database.
 The website uses JWT token pairs for authentication and authorization.

 Source code [here](https://github.com/AndreasZeijlon/Trainiary).

-#### Screenshots

 <img src="images/trainiary-calendar.png?raw=true"/>
 <img src="images/trainiary-statistics.png?raw=true"/>